-For me Harlin's version, even though over cooked, is the slightly better film.
-I would suggest only watching these films out of interest and here's my comments on why.
+For me Harlin's version, even though over cooked, it is the slightly better film of the prequels.

 Dominion: Prequel to the Exorcist (2005)